 California Environmental Reporting System (CERS)

 The State of California enacted Assembly Bill(AB) 2286 and this legislation requires the State's Secretary for Environmental Protection to establish an electornic information management system known as the California Environmental Reporting System (CERS).
 CERS officially became authorized for use on January 1, 2010 via the State website at CERS Central.
 As of January 1, 2013, all regulated facilities must begin reporting their chemical inventory data electronically into the CERS database and will also need to upload their Emergency Response Plans and Procedures, and Site Diagrams.
 A regulated facility will need to convert electronic documents and plans to PDF format, or scan hard-copy documents and plans into a PDF format to upload it into CERS.
 To begin inputing in the CERS, the regulatied businesses will need to go to the CERS website at CERS Business Link.
 At this time, the programs addressed in CERS include the Hazardous Materials Busiiness Plan Program, the Underground Storage Tank Program, and the Hazardous Waste Generator Program.
-Information and training on CERS can be found on the State website at CERS Training For Businesses or by reviewing the CERS Business Training Presentation.
+Information and training on CERS can be found on the State website at CERS Training For Businesses.
 Additionally, here are links to fact sheets that will assist you in establishing an account in CERS, help you add a person to your account, and add yourself to an existing business in CERS see Adding Your First Business to CERS, Adding a New User to Your CERS Business, and Requesting Access to a Business in CERS.
 If you want to get familiarity with CERS you can use CERS Business Training Portal where you can safely create, edit, and delete data without affecting the live CERS system.
 Please note, when a facility enters its data in the CERS Training Portal it cannot easily transfer over the data to the CERS so do not enter your complete inventory. !
 If you have accidentally entered your facility's inventory data into the CERS Training Portal you can export the chemical inventory as an EXCEL Spreadsheet, save it, and then upload the inventory once you create a facility in the CERS Business Portal.